Ligurian language (ancient)

-Ancient sources
+Ethnographic context

 Territory

 Recreation of world map of Hecataeus of Miletus (6th century BC).

 Early Greek geographers, such as Hecataeus of Miletus (6th century BC) and Pseudo-Scylax (4th century BC), used the term Ligues as a broad label for the so-called barbarians of the distant West.
 They placed these peoples in a semi-mythical setting at the outer edges of the known world, comparable to other legendary groups like the Hyperboreans or Ethiopians, who were believed to inhabit the world's extreme boundaries.
 In these sources, Ligustica, the land of the Ligues, often aligned with Massalia's sphere of influence, stretching from Emporion in Catalonia to Antipolis (Antibes) in southeastern France.
 Classical Greek authors of this period do not mention any Ligures in Italy.
 Instead, they describe Ligurian territory as ending east around Antipolis or Monoikos (Monaco), beyond which began the domains of the Tyrrhenians (Etruscans) or Pelasgians.

 Over time, as geographic knowledge improved and distinct groups like the Iberians and Gauls came into clearer focus, references to the Ligures became more concrete.
 Later Latin authors continued to echo elements of the older, semi-mythical tradition, yet the idea of Ligures as a general label for the distant West gradually gave way to a more localised concept, placing them in a specific region around Massalia (Marseille).